-All LPA accredited producers - from large scale operators to hobby farmers - may be audited.
-Audits are selected at random from the database of all LPA accredited producers. including producers with just a few livestock.
-Approximately 2,000 random audits are conducted each year.
+All LPA accredited producers -The Livestock Production from large scale operators to Assurance (LPA) program hobby farmers - may be audited. is the Australian livestock Audits are selected at random industry's on-farm food from the database of all LPA safety, animal welfare accredited producers, including producers with just a few and biosecurity program. livestock.
+Approximately 2,000 It meets the stringent random audits are conducted requirements of our export each year. markets, providing an